oneThousand1000/HairMapper/README.md

 # Models

-We are now accepting applications for access to the pre-train models for research purposes.
-Applications should be made by signing the following License Agreement:
+We are now accepting applications for access to the pre-trained models for research purposes.
+Applications should be made by filling out the google form:

-Please include the following in the application: your email, Affiliation, personal academic webpage (Optional).

 Then put the pre-train models to :